firsttris/reactive-volcano-app/README.md

 6. Copy the contents from the dist/ directory to the webserver location.
 7. Connect to your webserver location with your BLE browser.

+To create a docker app, follow these steps:

+1. Clone the repository: `git clone https://github.com/sprokkel78/reactive-volcano-app.git`
+2. Navigate into the project directory: `cd reactive-volcano-app`
+3. Install the dependencies: `npm install`
+5. To build the project, use: `npm run build`
+6. To build the docker, use: `docker build -t reactive-volcano-app . (notice the . at the end)`
+7. To run the docker, use: `docker run -p 8080:80 reactive-volcano-app`
+7. Connect to your webserver location at port 8080 with your BLE browser.

 # Connection Issues and Pitfalls

 - It's important to remember that the volcano can maintain a Bluetooth connection with only one device at a time.
 To connect it to a different device, you must first disconnect the existing connection.